Liouville hypersurfaces and connect sum cobordisms: Contact -surgeries on contact manifolds of arbitrary dimension

-\begin{ex} \em{ The smooth manifold underlying $\Mxi_{n,-1}$ is $S^{2n+1}$, although its contact structure is not $\xi_{std}$.
-As shown in \cite{BK:Stabilize}, $\Mxi_{n,-1}$ is not symplectically fillable for any $n$.
-This fact is well known in the case $n=1$, as $\Mxi_{1,-1}$ is overtwisted.
-For a more explicit description of $\Mxi_{n,-1}$, see \cite[Example 5]{NP}.
+\begin{ex} The smooth manifold underlying $\Mxink{n}{-1}$ is $S^{2n+1}$, although its contact structure is not $\xi_{std}$.
+As shown in \cite{BK:Stabilize}, $\Mxink{n}{-1}$ is not symplectically fillable for any $n$.
+This fact is well known in the case $n=1$, as $\Mxink{n}{-1}$ is overtwisted.
+For a more explicit description of $\Mxink{n}{-1}$, see \cite[Example 5]{NP}.
+Theorem \ref{Thm:NegativeMonodromy} similarly addresses fillability of the $\Mxink{n}{k}$.